vermiceli/nes-contra-us/README.md

   that specifies which enemies are on which screen and their attributes.
 Bank 2 also contains the soldier enemy generation code.
-* `bank3.asm` - starts with the data that specifies which pattern table tiles comprises super-tiles along with the color palettes.
+* `bank3.asm` - starts with the data that specifies which pattern table tiles comprise super-tiles along with the color palettes.
 This bank also has the routines to manage the end of levels.
 * `bank4.asm` - mostly contains compressed graphic data.
 The rest of bank 4 is the code for the ending scene animation and the ending credits, including the